Chaste/chaste-docker/README.md

 This will give you a clean slate from which to restart the building process described above.

 If you have deleted or otherwise corrupted the persistent data in the `chaste_data` volume, the command can be used with the `--volumes` flag.
-Warning - this will completely reset any changes to data in the image home directory along with any other Docker images on your system (except where other host folders have been bind-mounted).
+Warning :warning: - this will completely reset any changes to data in the image home directory along with any other Docker images on your system (except where other host folders have been bind-mounted).
 Commit and push any changes made to the Chaste source code or projects and save any important test outputs before running the command with this flag.
 If you are unsure, do not use this flag - instead list the volumes on your system with `docker volume ls` and then use the following command to delete a specific volume once you are happy that no important data remains within it:
 ```
 docker volume rm <volume_name>
 ```